nicolemichaud03/Recipe-Recommender-System/README.md

 <img src= "images/ratings_per_recipe.png" alt = "Ratings per Recipe">

+Recipes were rated by users on a scale of 1 to 5 stars.

 ## Data Preparation

 In the miscellaneous notebook associated with this project, the different features of the recipe data were compared to see which ones would contain the most information about each of the three diet types that will be taken into account (vegetarian, vegan, and gluten-free).
 It was determined that the 'tags' feature contained the most information about diets that were gluten-free, while a different approach, ingredient filtering, would be necessary for recipes of the vegan and vegetarian diet-types.